 - 1. A limited Natural Gas Act ("NGA") section 4 filing to reduce the pipeline's cost-based rates by the percentage reduction in its cost of service shown in its FERC Form No. 501-G; - 2.
 A commitment to file either a prepackaged uncontested rate settlement or a general NGA section 4 rate case by December 31, 2018; - 3.
 The filing of a statement explaining why no change in rates is required; or - 4.
 The taking of no other action (other than the submittal of the one-time report).
-105
+101

-Comments to the Pipeline Rates NOPR are due on or before April 25, 2018.
-106
+Comments to the Pipeline Rates NOPR were due on or before April 25, 2018, 102 and were submitted by over 30 parties.
+This matter is pending before the FERC.